 At your hearing, the judge assigned to your case will review the facts and circumstances before determining whether you violated your probation.
 The state will only need to provide a preponderance of evidence that you violated some element of your probation.
 This means they will only need to demonstrate that you more likely than not violated your probation.

-Our Nashville probation violation attorney can pursue a variety of defense strategies in these hearings, including:
+I can help to pursue a variety of defense strategies in these hearings, including:

 - Emphasizing that this is your first probationary offense.
 Even if you inarguably violated the terms of your probation, judges will often allow leniency for first-time, minor offenses.

-- Establishing you did not intentionally violate your probation.
-Depending on the circumstances, we can argue that you misunderstand the terms of your probation and had no intention of violating it.
+- Establishing that you did not intentionally violate your probation.
+Depending on the circumstances, I can argue that you misunderstood the terms of your probation and had no intention of violating it.

 - Arguing you did not violate your probation in the first place.
-There may be some situations where you are accused of violating your probation when you patently have not done so.
-We will utilize all available evidence to defend your innocence in these instances.
+There may be some situations where you are accused of violating your probation when you clearly have not done so.
+I will utilize all available evidence to defend your innocence in these instances.

-No matter the circumstances of your probate violation, our team is ready to help.
-Chelsea Nicholson, Attorney at Law only cares about providing you with the legal support you need in this difficult moment.
-Our Nashville probation violation lawyer can work to secure your hearing and will fight tirelessly to obtain the best possible outcome.
+No matter the circumstances of your probate violation, I am qualified and ready to help.
+Chelsea Nicholson, Attorney at Law, only cares about providing you with the legal support you need in this difficult moment.
+As a local Nashville probation violation lawyer, I can work to secure your hearing and will fight tirelessly to obtain the best possible outcome.